-According to Shelvoke, the crews soon worked out a scheme to ensure safe landing.
-They fashioned fantastic masks and clothing, got into boats fully armed, and screaming and howling like banshees, they made for shore.
+According to Shelvoke the crews soon worked out a scheme to ensure safe landing.
+They fashioned fantastic masks and clothing, got into boats fully armed and, screaming and howling like banshees, they made for shore.
 Such men were anything but holy beings come to offer the natives the glory of their Western culture and the holiness of their heart’s affections.
-We can imagine a mad cook, a psychopathic Bosun, a half-dead Coxswain, a murdering Mate, and a few young palsied Matelots with scrofula, fleas, and sore bottoms.
+We can imagine a mad cook, a psychopathic Bosun, a half-dead Coxswain, a murdering Mate, and a few young palsied matelots with scrofula, fleas, and sore bottoms.

 The alien equivalent to such a menagerie defies imagination!

-Terrified at seeing such things, entire villages fled into the bush, to create fantastic stories of magical beings with incredible devices voyaging in wondrously rigged ships.
+Terrified at seeing such things, entire villages fled into the bush, there to create fantastic stories of magical beings with incredible devices voyaging in wondrously rigged ships.
 Thus were created legends of the space ships of demons, “space” not being so much in the sky as being represented by the limitless and quite impenetrable horizon.

 Gift-offerings of food and fresh water were left for the gods, and natives took good note that these were eagerly consumed before the holy ones sailed away into the far horizon, with not a few captured slaves (men, women, and children) aboard.
 There were also a considerable number of dead bodies left behind, bodies of both the pirates and those natives who had ventured too close to the “aliens.”